AWS Encrypting Data at Rest – Whitepaper – Certification

 Encryption Models in AWS

-Encryption models in AWS depends on the on how you/AWS provides the encryption method and the KMI
+Encryption models in AWS depends on how you/AWS provides the encryption method and the KMI

 • You control the encryption method and the entire KMI